-As we turn our attention to baby names 2019, we find that modern millennial parents are transforming middle names for this year and beyond.
-It’s almost imperative today that a baby’s middle name be meaningful — whether it honors a relative, relates to a parent’s passion, or reflects an important family value.
+Middle names are entering a new era for 2022 and beyond.
+It’s almost imperative today that middle names be meaningful — whether they honor a relative, relate to a parent’s passion, or reflect an important family value.

 But middle names today should also be fun.
 Parents are taking advantage of the fact that middle names are seldom used in everyday life, and giving their children quirky, unexpected middles that may be deemed a bit too bold to be first names.

-Within these two criteria, some trends have emerged.
-Here are the top ten new directions for middle names 2019.
+Within these two criteria, some middle name trends have emerged.
+Here are the top trends for middle names 2022.

-Short and sweet names have always been popular as middle names, but today’s single-syllable middles come from many different cultures and can work with every different style.
+Short and sweet names such as Grace and Lee have always been popular middle names, but today’s single-syllable middles come from many different cultures and can work with every style.
 The freshest mini middles tend to be punchy and packed full of meaning.